-- Park rig in a straight line on firm level ground. - Apply parking brakes so rig won't move. - Chock wheels of second trailer if it doesn't have spring brakes. - Lower landing gear of second semitrailer enough to remove some weight from dolly. - Close air shut-offs at rear of first semitrailer (and on dolly if so equipped). - Disconnect all dolly air and electric lines and secure them. - Release dolly brakes. - Release converter dolly fifth wheel latch. - Slowly pull tractor, first semitrailer, and dolly forward to pull dolly out from under rear semitrailer.
+- Park the rig in a straight line on firm, level ground. - Apply the parking brakes so the rig won't move. - Chock the wheels of the second trailer if it doesn't have spring brakes. - Lower the landing gear of the second semitrailer enough to remove some weight from the dolly. - Close the air shut-offs at the rear of the first semitrailer (and on the dolly if so equipped). - Disconnect all of the dolly air and electric lines and secure them. - Release the dolly brakes. - Release the converter dolly fifth wheel latch. - Slowly pull the tractor, first semitrailer, and dolly forward to pull the dolly out from under the rear semitrailer.